jaewoocho/transformers_code_llama/README.md

 Key Differences from Previous Models:
 - Foundation Model Utilization: Unlike models trained from scratch on code, Code Llama starts with a pre-trained Llama 2 model, leveraging its existing natural language understanding and knowledge.
 - Infilling Training: Code Llama introduces infilling training, allowing it to predict missing parts of code, which is not a standard feature in most traditional LLMs.
 - Long Context Fine-Tuning: This step significantly extends the model's ability to process much longer sequences than the standard lengths used in Llama 2, enhancing its applicability to complex code synthesis tasks.
+(All Code Llama models are finetuned to handle long input contexts up to 100,000 tokens, while the Llama 2 model is only able to allow the total number of tokens up to 4096.)
 - Instruction Fine-Tuning: This step is specifically focused on improving the model's capability to follow human instructions accurately and safely, which is a specialized enhancement compared to general-purpose LLMs.

 # 03.Discussion Question for the Class: #1